ajamil05/Cinema-Capstone-/Documentation/SettingSchedules.md

 // Combinding Hours and Minutes Into a String string Time = $"{Hours} {Minutes}";
 ~~~
-The User Should Enter The Specific Screen, What Time As Serprate Inputs as Hours And Minutes.
-So Let Say You Want To Watcha Movie At 1pm, The User Should Enter It As The Screenshot Above.
+The User Should Enter The Specific Screen , The Time As Serprate Inputs as Hours And Minutes.
+So Let Say You Want To Watch a Movie At 1pm, The User Should Enter It As The Screenshot Above.
 The Programmer Has Added Validation Checks To Make Sure The Program Doesn't Take Invalid Inputs.
 ~~~cs
  if (screen == schedule.Screening && Time == schedule.Time)
  {